 I used a more drastic solution on my Bianchi Osprey.
 I cut the rear axle short so that it didn't protrude past the surfaces of the locknuts.
 Thus, only the quick-release skewer went through the dropouts.
 Since the skewer is quite a bit thinner than the actual axle, this gives me considerably more adjustment room.

 Quite a fine adjustment is possible positioning a "ghost chainwheel", as shown on our home-built tandem page.
 It does reduce drive efficiency slightly.
-The closer it is to the rear hub, the more slack it takes up, the smaller the risk of its falling out, and the less likely it will rub on the chainstay.
+The larger it is, and the closer to the rear hub, the more slack it takes up, the smaller the risk of its falling out, and the less likely it will rub on the chainstay.
 The range of adjustment with a "ghost" chainwheel is greater than with the other "kludge" solutions described here.